Get customized results?

 Which states offer the cheapest fuel costs for drivers?
 That depends on whether you are driving a traditional gas-powered vehicle or an electric vehicle (EV).
 Gas prices and electricity rates vary by state and change monthly.

-Drivers in Hawaii paid the most for their gasoline on November 7 $4.58 per gallon.
-That is the same price Hawaiians paid on October 7 and 47.3% higher than the national average.
-Drivers in Oklahoma paid the least per gallon on November 7, with an average price of $2.64, which is 15% lower than the national average.
+Drivers in Hawaii paid the most for their gasoline on December 11 $4.56 per gallon.
+That is 2 cents less than Hawaiians paid on November 7 and 51% higher than the national average.
+Drivers in Oklahoma paid the least per gallon on December 12, with an average price of $2.53, which is 16.3% lower than the national average.

 By the numbers